1872 Cup: Format of the Challenge Cup

-The 2016–17 season's 1872 Cup matches did not follow the double header format.

 From 2017 to 2021 the format of the 1872 Cup was deemed a best-of-three format using Pro14 or Pro14 Rainbow Cup matches.

-In 2021, with the advent of the United Rugby Championship, Glasgow Warriors and Edinburgh Rugby reverted back to the traditional two league fixtures for the 1872 Cup.
+In 2021, with the advent of the United Rugby Championship, Glasgow Warriors and Edinburgh Rugby reverted to the traditional two league fixtures for the 1872 Cup.

 The aggregate score of Glasgow Warriors and Edinburgh Rugby in the fixtures is taken into account in deciding the winner.

 Where the aggregate score is tied the holder retains the trophy.

 Sponsorship

 The cup was originally sponsored by Greaves Sports.
-Crabbie's have been announced as the sponsor of the 2016–17 season's 1872 Cup.
+Crabbie's were announced as the sponsor of the 2016–17 season's 1872 Cup.

 List of results

 Two-match format (2007–08 to 2016–17)

 When the first Glasgow - Edinburgh derbies were played in 1872 onwards, these were twice a season fixtures (for the first 4 seasons).
 It was decided that a 2 match format would then decide the 1872 Cup.